oxygenxml/wsaccess-javascript-sample-plugins/plantuml-images-support/Readme.md

-# Support to render PlantUML diagrams in the Author visual editing mode
+# Support to Render PlantUML Diagrams in the Author Visual Editing Mode

 This plugin allows the Author visual editing mode to render PlantUML diagrams embedded in DITA topics.